Pitt-Technical-Communications/Rate-My-Tutor/README.md

-# Rate-My-Tutor

-Dan Quiroga, Emma Akbari, Badeer Majeed, Ziyi Gong, and David Simpkins Intro to Technical Writing
+Intro to Technical Writing
 Dr. Stephen Quigley
 October 12, 2020

-Rate My Tutor Pitch
+# Rate-My-Tutor

+Group member:
+* Dan Quiroga
+* Emma Akbari
+* Bader Majeed
+* Ziyi Gong
+* David Simpkins

 ## Description
 Tutoring at the University of Pittsburgh is hard to find for students due to how tutoring services are fragmented by schools/majors/departments.
 Additionally, the quality of tutors is unknown to students looking for academic help.
 We propose a website, similar to RateMyProfessor.com, that allows students to search for tutors in their respective field of study with a rating functionality.
 This functionality will show a tutor’s knowledge, helpfulness, and overall quality based on student feedback.